We provide experience in high-risk obstetrics, diagnosis and management of congenital heart disease, ultrasound, clinical pathology, and genetics.

 Leadership Preventive Medicine Residency

-Dartmouth-Hitchcock offers a unique program in quality improvement, leadership and population health for residents and fellows already training at D-H. This program allows residents and fellows to obtain the MPH degree from The Dartmouth Institute, lead a practicum focused on improving care, and be able to sit for Boards in Preventive Medicine.
-If you are interested in more information on this program, please visit: https://gme.dartmouth-hitchcock.org/leadership.html
+Dartmouth Hitchcock Medical Center offers the Leadership Preventive Medicine Residency, a unique program in quality improvement, leadership and population health for residents and fellows already training at Dartmouth Hitchcock Medical Center.
+This program allows residents and fellows to obtain a Masters in Public Health degree from The Dartmouth Institute, lead a practicum focused on improving care, and be able to sit for boards in Preventive Medicine.